Junaid-Hussain/MB-200-Dynamics365CustomerEngagementCore-/Instructions/Labs/LAB[MB-200]_M01L05_Creating_an_App.md

 18. Click **Save**.

 19. Explore the app as much as you want and then proceed to the next exercise.
-    This app will be saved, and you can always revisit it later to review how things are done.
+    This app will be saved, and you can always revisit it later.

 20. Close the **App Designer**.